arabelladonna/tercet/README.md

 This has only been in development since February 18th, so it has a few issue.

 - Posts are in order of most recently updated, rather than most recently created.
 This is a Unix limitation and I am currently trying to come up with a user-friendly solution that doesn't involve writing an interface for writing posts.
+- You currently have to keep the /comments folder structure intact or it will break your blog.

 If you have any questions or run into problems, email me at matt@mattchuranu.xyz.